How to import your pets in 8 steps (updated September 2018)

 You will need to supply your pets with bedding, food, water/food dishes, toys, litter boxes, kitty litter, leashes, etc. The floor of our cats’ room was pretty dirty, so you may want to line the floor with newspaper, too.
 For cats, I highly recommend bringing them little cat tents (or even just boxes turned on their sides) so they’ll have somewhere to hide and feel safe.
 It also helps to line their bedding with some of your worn t-shirts so that your pets can be comforted by your scent.

 You will need to do all the feeding/cleaning of your pets, so plan to visit them daily.
 Daily visits also help to ease their stress.
-It provides them with so much comfort to see people they love, and it helps them understand that they haven’t been abandoned.
+It provides them with so much comfort to see people they love, and it helps them understand that they haven’t been abandoned, so I strongly encourage this.
+I was saddened to see many pets at the quarantine facility that were never visited by their owners, and the pets were understandably freaked out.
+Please make time to visit your pets and reassure them that they haven’t been abandoned.

 If you can’t visit them certain days, your import agent may be able to arrange a feeding/cleaning service for you.